Meetyou-AI-Lab/CARE-MI/README.md

 ## Judgment models

-We fine-tune judgment models using the labels given by human annotators.
+Since the human evaluation can be time-consuming and expensive, we explore the usage of judgment models as a proxy for human supervision.
+To this end, we fine-tune judgment models using the labels given by human annotators.
 We try four models:

 - `BERT-Large`
 - `GPT-3-350M`